GlyRAG: Context-Aware Retrieval-Augmented Framework for Blood Glucose Forecasting: Introduction

 \section{Introduction}

 \IEEEPARstart{D}{iabetes} mellitus is a chronic metabolic disorder affecting hundreds of millions of adults worldwide and its prevalence continues to rise, driven largely by aging populations, sedentary lifestyles, and unhealthy diets.
-Type 2 diabetes (T2D) accounts for the majority of cases and is closely linked to obesity and physical inactivity~\cite{WHOdiabetes2020}, whereas type 1 diabetes (T1D) is an autoimmune disease in which destruction of pancreatic $\beta$‑cells leads to lifelong dependence on exogenous insulin~\cite{diabetes2005intensive, karvonen2000incidence}.
+Type 2 diabetes (T2D) accounts for the majority of cases and is closely linked to other chronic conditions such as obesity and cardiovascular disease~\cite{WHOdiabetes2020}.
+In contrast, type 1 diabetes (T1D) is an autoimmune disease in which destruction of pancreatic $\beta$‑cells leads to lifelong dependence on exogenous insulin~\cite{diabetes2005intensive, karvonen2000incidence}.
 Globally, over 537 million adults live with diabetes, while an estimated 240 million remain undiagnosed for 4--7 years before detection~\cite{idf2021}.
 Poor glycemic control—with glucose frequently outside the target range of roughly 70–180 mg/dL—substantially increases the risk of micro and macrovascular complications, including cardiovascular disease, kidney failure, retinopathy, and neuropathy, underscoring the need for tight day‑to‑day glucose management in patients with diabetes~\cite{fullerton2014intensive,mccoy2017trajectories}.

-Accurate forecasting of future blood glucose levels is essential for maintaining safe and stable glycemic control in diabetes management.
+Accurate forecasting of future blood glucose levels is critical in maintaining safe and stable glycemic control in diabetes management because glucose forecasting allows for early interventions to prevent abnormal glucose events such as hyperglycemia and hypoglycemia.
 Short-term predictions (e.g., 15--30 minutes prediction horizon) enable timely interventions such as insulin dose adjustments, carbohydrate supplementation, and activity modifications to mitigate impending dysglycemic episodes.
 However, extending prediction horizons (e.g., $\geq$60 minutes) provides additional lead time to adjust therapy or behavior, with the potential to reduce acute events and the cognitive burden of constant manual decision making~\cite{marigliano2024glucose}.
 Errors at extreme glucose ranges carry the greatest clinical risk, whereas modest deviations within the euglycemic band are less critical~\cite{woldaregay2019data}.

 Continuous glucose monitoring (CGM) has emerged as a key enabling technology for such forecasting.
 Modern CGM systems provide dense, near-real-time glucose measurements and are increasingly used not only by individuals with T1D but also by those with T2D and even by people with prediabetes or at-risk individuals seeking to understand and improve their metabolic health~\cite{kwon2025advances,cappon2019continuous}.
 Recent regulatory changes and over‑the‑counter availability have made CGM more accessible to the general public, creating an opportunity to leverage these data streams for personalized feedback and lifestyle guidance.
 In this setting, robust blood glucose forecasting models can serve as decision‑support tools to maintain time‑in‑range, prevent extreme excursions, and promote healthier day‑to‑day behaviors across the spectrum from T1D to T2D and prediabetes~\cite{arefeen2025glytwin}.